Code Optimization for Framer Website Performance

 Maintaining Clean, Modular Code

-Even after optimising script execution and reducing third-party dependencies, maintaining a clean and modular code structure is crucial for long-term Framer performance.
-Without structured code organisation, future updates can reintroduce performance issues, making debugging and scalability difficult.
-By keeping scripts organised and following best practices for version control, you ensure your Framer website remains efficient over time.
+Even after optimizing script execution and reducing third-party dependencies, maintaining a clean and modular code structure is crucial for long-term Framer performance.
+Without structured code organization, future updates can reintroduce performance issues, making debugging and scalability difficult.
+By keeping scripts organized and following best practices for version control, you ensure your Framer website remains efficient over time.

-Many developers tend to scatter scripts throughout their projects, making it harder to track changes and optimise performance.
+Many developers tend to scatter scripts throughout their projects, making it harder to track changes and optimize performance.
 A more scalable approach is to structure your scripts based on specific site features.

 • Group related functions together-e.g., all form validation scripts in one file, all animation scripts in another.